 Members of the school community enjoy the convenience of having access to Out of School Hours Care facilities and a School Canteen operates every day offering healthy options for recess snacks and lunches.
 Qualified First Aid care is provided all day.

 A safe and caring school culture is created and sustained by the students, teachers and whole school community through the Tribes Agreements: Respect, Attentive Listening, Appreciation, Right to Pass and Aim High.
-This, coupled with the You Can Do It program, provides the basis for daily life at school.
+This, coupled with the Respectful Relationships Program and the Resilience Project provides the basis for daily life at school.

 Gater Kids are great kids…